 April 13, 2021

 Furthermore, the whole fiasco around Google's bidding process for the choice screen on Android devices in Europe is fundamentally flawed, because all of the alternative choices (except Yandex) are powered by the Bing search engine.
 So the choice screen is not much more than just Bing affiliate spam.
 Hey EU Commision, how is this breaking up Big Tech?
 This is just Google diverting a little search traffic to its Big Tech buddy, Microsoft.
-Furthermore, considering Microsoft's and Bill Gates' close relationships with countries that commit genocide, this is quite an incredible thing.

 If you want some more thoughts, here's a link to an interview I just did for website planet on the direction and problems of web search today.

 Also of note, Gigablast was mentioned in a couple of other articles recently: